aarong/feedme-server-core/README.md

 - `feedCloseResponse.success()`

+  Returns a `FeedCloseResponse` message to the client indicating success.

-  Indicates to the client that the feed has been closed successfully.
+  If the client has disconnected or the server has stopped, then the method will do nothing but will return successfully.

   Errors thrown:

   - `err.message === "ALREADY_RESPONDED: ..."`

-    There has already been a call to `feedCloseResponse.success()` or `feedCloseResponse.failure()`.
+    There has already been a call to `feedCloseResponse.success()`.

 ## Sample Code